geekingfrog/twPeople/README.md

 This fun project is here to visualize the passion (really, the number of article) about some famous taiwanese people.
 The list of people is on [wikipedia](http://en.wikipedia.org/wiki/List_of_Taiwanese_people).

-The project in two parts.
+The project is in two parts.

 ##The crawler
 For the moment I only crawled the appledaily (蘋果日報), the crawler is in the folder crawler.
 It is built using node.js and store the data with mongoDB.
 The code to access the DB (the dao) is in the folder mongo.